 Don’t be tempted to hold it below your model’s face when using a reflector as a key light.
 I know you’ll see a lot of YouTube videos advising you to do this, but this will give you what I call “monster lighting”.
 An extreme version of “monster lighting” is when you hold a torch under your chin – usually to scare somebody.

 With lighting we are always trying to replicate the way the sun lights our world.
 We are used to seeing light come from above – the sun never shines from below our chins.
 So, we don’t light from below.

 2. How to use a reflector as a fill light

-If you are using the reflector to fill in the shadows, such as when the light source is positioned to the front and above a subject, then it is fine.
+If you are using the reflector to fill in the shadows, such as when the light source is positioned to the front and above a subject, then it’s fine to angle the reflector from below.
 The clue is in the word fill.
-In this instance it is not the main light, so it is okay to fill shadows from below.
+In this instance it’s not the main light, so it is okay to fill shadows from below.

 Distance to subject